 - Create a petition asking for lot rent mediation.

 - Get people to sign the petition.
 You have to have signatures from people who rent more than half of the lots in the park.

-For more information and rules about mobile home parks, go to:
+For more information and rules about mobile home parks in Vermont, go to: